Leiden University Fund.

 Purpose

-The Fund was set up to support the teaching of communication skills to Master’s students Pharmacy.
+The fund was set up to support the teaching of communication skills to Master’s students Pharmacy.

 The Joskind Fund was founded in 2023 by Mr B.J.
 Reichert and Mrs. E.J.
 Barel.